ionic-team/ionic-docs/src/pages/enterprise/identity-vault.md

 ▸ **isBiometricsAvailable**(): `Promise`<`boolean`>

-Check whether or not biometrics is available on the device
+Check whether or not biometrics is supported by the device and has been configured by the current user of the device

 **Returns:** `Promise`<`boolean`>
 whether or not biometrics is available